 I've always been fascinated with signs, symbols and exotic looking alphabets from other cultures.
-As a child I would draw unicorns and other magical things and play with secret languages and codes that I created - and who can say if we create it or draw these creations from other realms?
+As a child I would draw unicorns and other magical things and play with secret languages and codes that I created.

-I studied art and design because I wanted to go deeper (and because having a "regular" job just was totally not my thing).
-I was working as a freelance artist for Camac Harps France, which was an amazing opportunity to combine traditional art with modern techniques on the computer, but as soon as that project was finished and the harps were out on the market, I just followed what was in front of me and that was music, for a while.
+I studied art and design because I wanted to go deeper (and because having a "regular" job just was not my thing).
+I was working as a freelance artist for Camac Harps France, which was an amazing opportunity to combine traditional art with modern techniques on the computer, but as soon as that project was finished, I just followed what was in front of me and that was music, for a while.

 At some point, art wanted to come back into my life - it always happens when something is meant for us.
 My soul was nudging me.
 She was whispering into my ears: